reown-com/appkit/readme.md

 import { ConnectButton, useConnectModal } from '@web3modal/react'
 ```

-### 4. Use selection of web3modal / wagmi hooks to opperate your dap
+### 4. Use selection of web3modal / wagmi hooks to opperate your dapp

 Please see our [react hooks folder](https://github.com/WalletConnect/web3modal/tree/V2/packages/react/src/hooks) for available options while we are working on fully documenting web3modal.